-The Director of National Intelligence doesn’t actually run an intelligence agency.
-Instead, he (and they’ve all been men since the position was created in 2004) runs the office that oversees the work of the 16 agencies that make up the U.S. intelligence community.
-The ODNI is thus a bureaucratic hybrid that nominally supervises U.S. intelligence but doesn’t have budgetary or operational authority over any agency.
+The Director of National Intelligence (DNI) doesn’t actually run an intelligence agency.
+Rather, the DNI runs the office that oversees the work of the 16 agencies that make up the U.S. intelligence community.
+Thus the ODNI is thus a bureaucratic hybrid that nominally supervises U.S. intelligence but doesn’t have budgetary or operational authority over any agency.

 The ODNI employs about 1,500 people, including professionals, contractors, and detailees from other agencies.
 The first three DNIs only served two years each, a reflection, it was said, of the position’s limited powers.
 However, James Clapper, former NSA director appointed by President Obama, served seven years, focusing on developing a common information technology desktop for the intelligence agencies.

 Clapper elevated the political profile of the ODNI in March 2013 when Senator Ron Wyden asked him “Does the NSA collect any type of data at all on millions or hundreds of millions of Americans?”
 Clapper responded, “No, sir.”
 Wyden asked “It does not?” and Clapper said, “Not wittingly.
 There are cases where they could inadvertently, perhaps, collect, but not wittingly.”

 NSA systems administrator Edward Snowden later told a German news organization it was Clapper’s false statement that prompted him to collect and leak documents proving hat the NSA did indeed spy on millions of Americans.